-After the great success of In the Solitude of Cotton Fields, Radosław Rychcik returns to São Paulo with Jean Genet’s The Maids.
+After the great success of In the Solitude of Cotton Fields, Radosław Rychcik returns to São Paulo with Jean Genet’s The Maids this summer.

 Polish theatre director Radosław Rychcik has been re-invited to São Paulo after the spectacular success of his In the Solitude of Cotton Fields, which the Brazilian audience had the opportunity to see during last year’s Tempo Festival in Rio de Janeiro and the Polish Theatre Week in São Paulo.

 During the two performances in Brazil, the huge audiences exceeded the expectations of the organisers.
 The play was also highly acclaimed by the heads of the SESC cultural organisation responsible for coordinating the theatre programme.
 They approached Rychcik and asked whether he would be interested in putting on Jean Genet's The Maids with his permanent Polish cast as well as prominent Brazilian actresses at the festival the following year.

 On The Maids, Radosław Rychcik will once again work with Michał Lis and Piotr Lis from the band The Natural Born Chillers, whose live music for the play In the Solitude of Cotton Fields was enthusiastically received by the Brazilian audience in Brazil.
 With their trans music and incredible visuals, the Lis brothers create an extraordinary atmosphere for Rychcik’s plays.
 Music by the Lis’ will be played by Brazilian musicians.
 Hanna Maciąg, a young Polish video artist, costume designer and actress, will be responsible for the set design and costumes.